Use your Student Voice Now!

 There are many other opportunities for you to comment on your student experience throughout the year - you can:

-• if you would like to give informal feedback or would like to ask a question about your time here at Staffordshire University contact your Student Guidance Advisor based in your Faculty/School
+• if you would like to give informal feedback or would like to ask a question about your time here at Staffordshire University contact your Student Guidance Advisor based in your School.

 • talk to your personal tutor

 • the Students' Union is here to support you throughout your University life.
-If you have a problem with any part of your student experience and would like support in getting your views heard and making change happen, tell us what you think using our online feedback form
+If you have a problem with any part of your student experience and would like support in getting your views heard and making change happen, tell the Union what you think using the online feedback form.

-If you'd like to have a positive impact on the student experience - visit your Students' Union website today for more information
+If you'd like to have a positive impact on the student experience - visit the Students' Union for more information.

 Use your Student Voice after you've Graduated